-Speech from the Author’s
+Speech from the Author

-We are delighted to present the Electrocardiography in Emergency Acute And Critical Care PDF second edition what we hope will remain the definitive “practitioners’ guide” to electrocardiography for emergency physicians and other acute, critical, and emergency health care providers.
+We are delighted to present the Electrocardiography in Emergency Acute And Critical Care PDF second edition which we hope will remain the definitive “practitioners’ guide” to electrocardiography for emergency physicians and other acute, critical, and emergency health care providers.
 The text is intended for clinicians who evaluate the ECG in real-time and make decisions based on those interpretations and provide medical care.

 Much of the information and inspiration for this book came from our interactions while providing emergency care over the last three decades, as well as our extensive experience teaching ECG evaluation to a variety of practitioners, including emergency and other acute care physicians, medical students, residents of many specialties, EMS personnel, and nurses.
 All of them are aware of the importance of electrocardiographic interpretation in the emergency care setting.

 We’ve learned what works and doesn’t, what clinicians want and don’t want, and, most importantly, what it takes to care for patients in the emergency department and other settings correctly and appropriately.
 This is how we assembled this book.